VulWeaver: Weaving Broken Semantics for Grounded Vulnerability Detection: Evaluation

 \cyh{\textbf{Baseline Selection.} We compare \tool with representative approaches spanning three categories.
 (1) For learning-based approaches, we select \textsc{DeepDFA}~\cite{steenhoek2024dataflow}.
 Although primarily evaluated on C/C++, it fundamentally relies on Joern, a language-agnostic static analysis framework.
 Therefore, we seamlessly adapt it to Java and retrain it on our \textsc{PrimeVul4J} for a fair comparison.
 (2) For LLM-based detection, we select baselines covering three dominant paradigms, i.e., fine-tuning, Retrieval-Augmented Generation (RAG), and direct prompting.
 For fine-tuning, we select \textsc{LLMxCPG}~\cite{lekssays2025llmxcpg}.
 Similarly, leveraging its dependence on Joern, we extend its open-source implementation for Java and fine-tune it using their publicly available scripts~\cite{llmxcpg}.
 For RAG, \textsc{VulInstruct}~\cite{zhu2025specification} and \textsc{VulRAG}~\cite{du2024vul} are selected.
 For direct prompting, we evaluate the standard Chain-of-Thought (\textsc{CoT})~\cite{ding2024vulnerability} to represent unaugmented LLM reasoning.
 Besides, we include \textsc{IRIS}~\cite{li2024iris}, which augments LLM prompts with interprocedural taint paths extracted via traditional static analysis, making it the most closely related baseline to our approach.
 Finally, we exclude \textsc{LLMDFA} from our evaluation, as its source and sink identification mechanism is strictly limited to only three vulnerability types, and scaling it to a broader range of CWEs would require prohibitive manual effort.
-(3) For agent-based approaches, we select \textsc{VulTrial}~\cite{widyasari2025let} as the representative approach. \textsc{RepoAudit}~\cite{guo2025repoaudit} is excluded because its implementation natively supports only three vulnerability types, and extending it to the diverse CWEs in our dataset would require substantial manual engineering.} All baselines are evaluated with their default hyperparameters.
-For baselines that do not require training, we use \textsc{DeepSeek V3.2} as inference model for fair comparison with \tool. \cyh{However, for the fine-tuning baseline (\textsc{LLMxCPG}), fine-tuning a massive model like \textsc{DeepSeek V3.2} incurs prohibitive computational overhead.
-Therefore, we utilize \textsc{Qwen2.5-32B}, a widely available open-weights model demonstrating comparable reasoning performance, as its base model for fine-tuning and subsequent inference.}
+(3) For agent-based approaches, we select \textsc{VulTrial}~\cite{widyasari2025let} as a representative multi-agent baseline.
+We additionally reproduce the ReAct-style single-agent from \textsc{JitVul}~\cite{yildiz2025benchmarking} to cover the single-agent paradigm. \textsc{CPRVul}~\cite{li2026beyond} is excluded because its source code is not publicly available. \textsc{RepoAudit}~\cite{guo2025repoaudit} is excluded because its implementation natively supports only three vulnerability types, and extending it to the diverse CWEs in our dataset would require substantial manual engineering.} All baselines are evaluated with their default hyperparameters.
+For baselines that do not require training, we use \textsc{DeepSeek V3.2} as the inference model for fair comparison with \tool. \cyh{However, for the fine-tuning baseline (\textsc{LLMxCPG}), fine-tuning a massive model like \textsc{DeepSeek V3.2} incurs prohibitive computational overhead.
+Therefore, we utilize \textsc{Qwen2.5-32B}, a widely available~open-weights~model demonstrating comparable reasoning performance, as the base model for~fine-tuning~and~subsequent inference.}